Dexamethasone for Dogs

 Canines undergoing long-term corticosteroid treatment should have frequent check-ups to monitor their weight and bloodwork since these medications can worsen pre-existing conditions.
 Prolonged use of dexamethasone for dogs can cause electrolyte imbalances and abnormally high protein and blood glucose levels.
 Over time, a dog’s blood panels may reveal higher-than-normal liver enzyme levels and lead to steroid hepatopathy, a typically reversible condition caused by steroidal effects on the liver.

 Dexamethasone isn’t recommended for puppies and adolescent dogs since it can adversely affect bone and cartilage development.
-This medication may also exacerbate medical conditions such as diabetes, stomach ulcers, Cushing’s syndrome, kidney failure, and low bone density.
+This medication may also exacerbate medical conditions such as kidney disease, stomach ulcers, Cushing’s syndrome, heart disease, and bacteria or fungal infections.

 Studies show that long-term treatment in dogs increases canines’ susceptibility to urinary tract infections.
 It’s estimated that 30% of dogs who take this drug for more than 90 days are diagnosed with a UTI.
 Most pet owners don’t even realize their dog is ill when taking dexamethasone because it masks the inflammation, pain, and other symptoms associated with UTIs.
 Most vets recommend that dogs on this medication for more than 3 months undergo regular urinalysis to make sure they remain healthy.